CyberFigTree/CyberFigTree/README.md

 - 👋 Hi, I’m @CyberFigTree
 - 👀 I’m passionate about developing my coding and interpersonal skills
-- <> My mission at this point in my life and near future is to prevent children sexual abuse in any form and help remove children from harm
+- <> My mission is to prevent child sexual abuse in any form and help remove children from harm
 - 🌱 I’m currently learning computer science at University of Queensland
-- 💞️ I’m looking to collaborate on anything related to my goal ^^ and passions^^^
+- 💞️ I’m looking to collaborate on anything related to databases, ML and cybersecurity
 - 📫 How to reach me

 <!---